WordPress/plugin-check/docs/creating-a-runtime-check.md

 }
 ```

-### Preparation Classes
+### Shared Preparations

-Preparation classes are individual classes created to handle specific preparation logic in a single place.
+Shared preparations are individual classes created to handle specific preparation logic in a single place.

-The [`Force_Single_Plugin_Preparation`](https://github.com/10up/plugin-check/blob/trunk/includes/Checker/Preparations/Force_Single_Plugin_Preparation.php) in the Plugin Checker is an example of a preparation class.
+The [`Demo_Posts_Creation_Preparation`](https://github.com/10up/plugin-check/blob/trunk/includes/Checker/Preparations/Demo_Posts_Creation_Preparation.php) in the Plugin Checker is an example of a preparation class.

 Preparation classes are useful for implementing the same preparation logic across multiple checks using the concept of shared preparations.

-### Shared Preparations

 Shared preparations are used to prevent running the same preparations multiple times.

 Before running checks against a plugin all shared preparations are collected and processed to remove any shared preparations that are the same.

+Any preparation class can be used as a shared preparation including [preparations already available in the Plugin Checker](https://github.com/10up/plugin-check/blob/trunk/includes/Checker/Preparations).

 Check classes can define the shared preparations the use by using the `With_Shared_Preparation` interface.

-The Check class should then implement the get_shared_preparations() method defined by the interface.
+The Check class should then implement the `get_shared_preparations()` method defined by the interface.
 This method returns an map of shared preparations where the preparation class name is the key and an array of constructor parameters as the value.

 Below is an example of how the `Enqueued_Scripts_Size_Check` uses shared preparations.